The Films of Peter Berg

 Written and directed by Peter Berg, Very Bad Things follows a group of friends - including Christian Slater's Robert, Jeremy Piven's Michael, and Jon Favreau's Kyle - as they find themselves in a whole mess of trouble after a bachelor party goes horribly wrong.
-Berg has infused the proceedings with an exceedingly dark sensibility that's admittedly a lot of fun for a while, and there's certainly no denying the effectiveness of some of these plot twists (particularly as the filmmaker places these people in increasingly horrific situations).
+Berg has infused the proceedings with an exceedingly dark sensibility that's admittedly a lot of fun for a while, and there's certainly no denying the effectiveness of some of these plot twists (particularly as the filmmaker places the protagonists in increasingly horrific situations).
 But there does come a point at which the various characters, riddled with guilt and paranoia, begin to ceaselessly argue with one another, ensuring that the film adopts a fairly unpleasant sort of vibe.
-That being said, Very Bad Things is ultimately redeemed by a finale that's just jaw-dropping in its cruelty towards the surviving characters - clinching the movie's status as one of the more effective black comedies to come around in quite some time.
+That being said, Very Bad Things is ultimately redeemed by a finale that's just jaw-dropping in its cruelty towards the remaining survivors - thus clinching the movie's status as one of the more effective black comedies to come around in quite some time.

 Friday Night Lights